Peance/jekyll-theme-next/_posts/2020-02-07-crystal-geom-01.md

 There are 21 distinct combinations involving improper rotation.

-## Point Groups
+# Point Groups

 There are 32 point symmetries in total.
 They are the products of proper and improper rotations.
-Translation is not discussed here.